 - Perplexity

 A next-generation AI search service combining a search engine and generative AI.
-It provides the source web pages as references for its answers, making it easy to verify the reliability of information, suitable for research.
+It provides the source web pages as references for its answers, making it easy to verify the reliability of information, making it suitable for research.

 Reference: Perplexity|Perplexity AI, Inc.